-The Suzuki Books Are Not the Suzuki Method
+The Suzuki Books Are Not The Suzuki Method

 Teachers who do not follow the Suzuki method often use the Suzuki Violin School books as a convenient source of graded music in arrangements they consider to be more suitable for students.
 The books provide longer pieces for recitals or just to generally keep students interested while they work through the more tedious and traditional approach of scales and etudes.
-On the other hand, teachers who do not follow the method do not teach students to read music until they have been taking lessons for some time.
+On the other hand, teachers who do follow the method do not teach students to read music until they have been taking lessons for some time.
 They use recordings (which is how Suzuki supposedly began) in addition to individual and group instruction and parent-child practice sessions.
 If a teacher has a student reading from the Suzuki books from the beginning, they are probably not using the Suzuki method, at least not exclusively, and they definitely are not using the Suzuki method if the beginner is not a very young, not-yet-literate child whose parent is actively involved in the learning process.

 Suzuki Volume Numbers Do Not Accurately Rate Student Ability

 One of the reasons completing all ten volumes of Suzuki Violin School is so important to some students is that they consider each passing book to be a milestone.
 When I was a teenager, there were other students in my school and youth orchestras who had completed more Suzuki volumes than I had but ranked below me in the orchestra.
-Some of them saw this as a great injustice, because they believed the fact that their teacher had assigned them things my teacher had not assigned me made them objectively better performers.
+Some of them saw this as a great injustice because they believed the fact that their teacher had assigned them things my teacher had not assigned me made them objectively better performers.

 Public Domain Music

-Public domain music is either so old that the copyright has expired, or else it is traditional music that was not published until it was already so widely used that no one can identify the composer.
+Public domain music is either so old that the copyright has expired, if there was such a thing as copyright at the time and place it was published, or else it is traditional music that was not published until it was already so widely used that no one can identify the composer.
 Exactly when copyright expires varies from one nation to the next, but most famous composers lived long enough ago that no one has any claim to their work.
 Public domain was really only advantageous to composers and arrangers before the internet.
-Those who wanted to arrange an existing work or draw a theme from folk music were free to do so without paying royalties.
+Those who wanted to arrange an existing work or borrow a theme from folk music were free to do so without paying royalties.
 Musicians could perform and record these works without paying royalties, but only if they could obtain it without having to purchase a copyrighted arrangement.
 Now, there are websites musicians can use to legally download public domain music.
 All Suzuki Violin School Volume 4 pieces can be freely downloaded online.
 The same is true for most of the pieces in the remaining volumes, and for the ones that are harder to find, substitutions can be made.
 This is beneficial for students who progress very quickly.
 Teachers are sometimes left waiting for a parent to purchase the next book, so even if they do intend to use the book, they can print just the first piece to occupy the student in the meantime.
 However, now that students who own devices such as tablets can put their music on the device and never worry about printing it, many may choose to do that, in which case there really is no justification for paying for a digital copy when a free digital copy exists elsewhere.
 My own violin teacher stopped using the Suzuki books after Volume 4, but I stop after Volume 3, since that is when nearly everything is widely and freely available.
 Music lessons are expensive enough as it is, and asking clients to purchase things they do not need or can obtain for less or free elsewhere may eventually be the straw that breaks the financial camel's back, meaning the clients will no longer be able to pay for lessons.

 © 2017 Courtney Morgan